Bug-type Pokémon strengths and weakness guide

 Knowing Bug Pokémon weaknesses can help save your precious Caterpie from the jaws of defeat, or learn to take down a Heracross in our guide.

-Knowing the bug Pokémon weakness can help you handle those critters and creepy crawlies – if Misty had this knowledge, perhaps she wouldn't have struggled with walking through the forest so much.
+Knowing the bug type Pokémon weakness can help you handle those critters and creepy crawlies - if Misty had this knowledge, perhaps she wouldn't have struggled with walking through the forest so much.
 However, while it's nice to know how to defeat them, it's never a bad idea to have a Beedrill or another bug on your team, so we're also ready to tell you their resistances and strengths to make your Pokémon more efficient in battle.

-Here's our bug Pokémon weakness guide.
+Here's our bug type Pokémon weakness guide.

-What are bug Pokémon weaknesses?
+What are bug type Pokémon weaknesses?

 The bug Pokémon weaknesses are fire, flying, and rock, so, unironically, the saying 'kill it with fire' actually rings true when it comes to bug Pokémon.
 With that in mind, if you stumble across an Arcanine or a Cinderace, it's best to keep your creepy crawlies out of the fight.
 The same is true for 'mon like Aerodactyl and Golem, too.